Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Threat scenarios

 \subsubsection{Tamper or disrupt flexibility activation signals}

 Aggregator employees may launch insider attacks, such as sending activation signals at wrong times or preventing required flexibility activations.
 Insiders of \glspl{DSO} may send wrong activation requests.
-Flexibility activation signals could also be manipulated by cyber-criminals or state-sponsored actors through false data injection attacks by exploiting insecure authentication or weak encryption.
+Flexibility activation signals could also be manipulated by cyber-criminals or state-sponsored actors through false data injection attacks, exploiting insecure authentication or weak encryption.
 Attackers could also flood flexibility assets with activation signals to disrupt the activation process.
 In all these scenarios, attackers could prevent or temper required flexibility activations to leave congestions or voltage violations unresolved or even intensify them.
-Moreover, attackers could initiate critical situations by activation of flexibility assets.
+Moreover, attackers could initiate critical grid states by activating flexibility assets.
 In both cases high social and financial costs are likely.